nxt-insurance/nxt_registry/README.md

 ### Blocks

-When you register a block value that can be called, tt will automatically be called when you resolve the value.
+When you register a block value that can be called, it will automatically be called when you resolve the value.
 If that's not what you want, you can configure your registry (on each level) not to call blocks directly by defining `call false`

 ```ruby